oacs/notes/cards/Zettelkasten.md

 ### Structure of a Zettelkasten

-- Fleeting Notes: is the first thing that comes out of your mind, it dosen't have any structure or rule, its just a simple reminder of an idea or thought
+- [[Fleeting Notes]]: is the first thing that comes out of your mind, it doesn't have any structure or rule, its just a simple reminder of an idea or thought
-- Literature Notes: these are notes that come from research(reading a book, watching a video, article, etc), these notes should focus on understanding the knowledge
+- [[Literature Notes]]: these are notes that come from research(reading a book, watching a video, article, etc), these notes should focus on understanding the knowledge
-- Permanent Notes: as the name says, these are notes that you want to store permanently, they are the compile knowledge of Fleeting Notes or Literature Notes
+- [[Permanent Notes]]: as the name says, these are notes that you want to store permanently, they are the compile knowledge of Fleeting Notes or Literature Notes

-## References:
+### References: